rbd3/RBDLabs-Audit-Portfolio/README.md

 Welcome to **RBDLabs**, a blockchain security auditing firm specializing in Solidity smart contract audits.
 Founded by Andry Narson, RBDLabs delivers rigorous security analyses to ensure the integrity, safety, and financial correctness of decentralized protocols.
 This repository serves as a portfolio showcasing our audit reports and expertise in identifying critical vulnerabilities.

-## About RBDLabs
-RBDLabs is committed to securing Ethereum-based protocols through in-depth Solidity smart contract audits.
-We specialize in uncovering logic flaws, invariant breaches, and transaction parameter issues to protect protocols and their users.
-Our mission is to elevate trust in decentralized systems by delivering actionable, high-quality audit reports.

 ## Audit Portfolio
 This repository contains anonymized audit reports for Solidity-based protocols, demonstrating our expertise in smart contract security.
 Below is a summary of our featured report, with more to be added as we expand our portfolio.